Bit of a controversial topic to put out there isn’t it, but it’s true, I do miss the old blogging days!

 I often feel like I am an outsider in the blog community, I don’t attend events when I’ve been asked a few times.
 To be frank, I think I’m seriously scared of actually being apart of that ‘world’ and being on my lonesome – standing in the corner like a loser, waiting for an extrovert to come talk to me.
 So, I’m quite happy sitting at home in my pyjamas with a cuppa awaiting for the Insta stories about ‘said’ event from other bloggers.
 I think it would be a different story if I had ‘real life’ blogger friends who I knew were going of course!

 But regardless of everything, I still love the community, albeit I don’t know some sides of it very well.
-I just dislike the commericialness of the world, the dishonesty, the direction it has gone in and how it has changed some people (the ones who are on their high horses because they made it in this saturated market).
+I just dislike the commericialness of the world, the dishonesty, the direction it has gone in and how it has changed some people.

 I’m hoping it goes back to it’s old ways, but it most likely never will.
 It’s too far gone with the money at stake.